minprog/project/milestones/20 design/10 Design Doc.md

 ## Database

 Draw a diagram of your database tables and fields (and their types).
-You can use a UML-like drawing for this.
+You can use a UML-like drawing for this (like you have seen before).
+A source that can help you draw your database in a clearly understandable way is the [Database Structure and Design Tutorial](https://www.lucidchart.com/pages/database-diagram/database-design).

-- Do it like this: [Class diagrams](https://openclassrooms.com/en/courses/4191736-design-a-database-with-uml/4191743-learn-about-class-diagrams)
-- And this to show relations between tables: [Domain diagrams](https://openclassrooms.com/en/courses/4191736-design-a-database-with-uml/4191781-describe-a-society-with-domain-diagrams)
-- And where needed, have a look at the other pages from that course

 ## Lists